revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 ---

-12.Which of the following must be used to declare an array?
+12.Which of the following must be used to declare an `array`?

  A.brackets[]